 Greetings!
-It's been one year now that I quit my beloved job to create my own one, also beloved but in a different way.
-Quick comeback on a crazy year and what I've learned since "the big jump".
+It's been one year now that I quit my beloved job to create myself a new one, equally beloved but in a different way.
+Here's a quick look back on a crazy year and what I've learned since "the big jump".

 EVERYTHING IS POSSIBLE

 I will always remember that feeling of a fresh start on the very first day I worked 100% for Baltic Club.
-Everything was as clear as frightening but as being said say, "Magic happens out of your comfort zone", I was really excited by all this.
-Far far away from imagining what was going to happen, I decided to let go and to enjoy each moment.
-What's helping a lot is Melanie, being so extraordinary, so relax, I think we have way too much fun.
+Everything was as clear as it was frightening, but the saying goes, "magic happens out of your comfort zone".
+I was really excited by all this.
+Far far away from imagining what was going to happen, I decided to let go and to enjoy every moment.
+What's helping a lot is Melanie, being so extraordinary and so relax.
+I think we have way too much fun.

-What was really new for me at this moment: In front of you, blank pages, empty folders, no procedure, no methodology, no "business culture".
+Really new for me at this moment were all the blank pages, empty folders in front of me, as well as the new freedom coming with no procedure, no methodology, no "business culture".
 If you do nothing, nothing moves forward.
-It may sound a little bit weird but for me, this concept wasn't applicable to the business at all.
-Actually, it does apply very well :)
+It may sound a little bit weird but I didn't think this concept could apply to the business at all.
+Actually, it applies very well indeed :)

 Plans change a lot, almost every day.
-The difficulty here is definitely to stay focus.
-Saying yes to every opportunity is not a viable solution: You can try, take risks but you have to calculate all the time.
+The difficulty here is definitely to stay focused.
+Saying yes to every opportunity is not a viable solution: you can try and take risks, but they always have to be calculated.

-Having the opportunity to make new products anytime, talk to new people, discover new places ALL THE TIME is overwhelming.
+Having the opportunity to make new products anytime, talk to new people every day, discover new places ALL THE TIME is overwhelming.

-You have no limit in terms of work, of time spent to make your things, of places to work from... you taste freedom on a daily basis and it's magic but it leads me to the next point.
+You have no limit in terms of work, of time spent to make your things, of places to work from... you taste freedom on a daily basis and it's magical but it also leads me to my next point.

-Even if I love what I do, sometimes I go too far and tend to forget that, to think properly, I need a healthy body.
-I didn't realize how important it was to find a balance, hence I took this opportunity to work on personal skills like consistency or self-control.
-Now I run a lot and eat more healthily.
-I also take care of my sleep in order to charge up my batteries more efficiently.
+Even if I love what I do, sometimes I go too far and tend to forget that to think properly, I need a healthy body.
+I didn't realize how important it was to find a balance, so I took this opportunity to work on personal skills like consistency and self-control.
+Now I run a lot, eat more healthily, and try and sleep well in order to charge up my batteries more efficiently.

 NOBODY'S WAITING FOR YOU, NOBODY CARES

 "Ok, you've quit your job, so what?"
 No big deal for a lot of people, especially those who never knew what's it's like to be an employee.
-As soon as I was on my own, I knew that nobody was waiting for me and nobody cared.
-Building something, including my own identity as a business owner is quite a challenge but gives me the opportunity to have my own voice, expressing what I genuinely think at the moment I think is the best.
+As soon as I was on my own, I knew that no one was waiting for me and that no one cared.
+Building something, including my own identity as a business owner is quite a challenge but it gives me the opportunity to have my own voice, expressing what I genuinely think is best at the moment.
 I frequently ask myself: "What would this person do?" and I love it.

 AN OPPORTUNITY TO KNOW ME A LITTLE BIT MORE